 Jaquie nodded, glancing at her watch.
 "He typically makes his rounds about this time," she replied vaguely.
 "Go read to your daddy.
 I don't know if he can hear you, but it certainly won't do him no harm."

 Kissing her father on the forehead, Rocky greeted him cheerfully and settled into the chair at his bedside that she had occupied for the past few days.
 He turned his head almost imperceptibly towards the sound of her voice, but the doctors had told her that, although it was a good sign, it was also an unconscious reaction.
+As were most of the things he did.

 Sighing, she took her e-reader out of her purse and navigated to the novel she had downloaded on the way into the hospital.
 It was the latest book in a series by one of his favorite authors and she was half-hoping the words would draw him out from wherever he was.

 Two hours, and a good-sized portion of the book, later, an orderly came in to take her father down for some more tests.
 Rocky knew it would be at least half an hour before he was back and so went down to the cafeteria for coffee and a snack.
-Much like last night, she wasn't terribly hungry, but she made herself buy a muffin and banana to go with the orange juice she had grabbed in place of coffee; her father wouldn't be amused if he woke up to find that she had worried herself sick over him.
+Much like last night, she wasn't terribly hungry, but she made herself purchase a muffin and banana to go with the orange juice she had grabbed in place of coffee; her father wouldn't be amused if he woke up to find that she'd worried herself sick over him.

-He had never been one to tolerate being fussed over and she didn't think him being in a coma would change that.
+He'd never been one to tolerate being fussed over and she didn't think him being in a coma would change that.

 Members of the medical staff came and went throughout the endless day, turning him every two hours so he didn't develop bedsores and looking for any sign he could possibly be waking up.
 Each time, before they left the room, they gave her the same sympathetic look and told her there was no change in his condition.